Quick Answer

 Consistency matters more than perfection.
 Here are proven strategies:

-- Automate savings first: Transfer savings and investment contributions automatically on payday.
+- Automate savings first: Transfer savings and investment contributions automatically on payday — our savings calculator can help you set the right amount.
 You cannot spend what you do not see.

 - Use separate accounts: Keep a checking account for bills, a separate one for spending money, and a savings account for goals.
 This creates natural boundaries.